 Companies that discharge pollutants, such as oil and debris, directly into waterways are required by the Environmental Protection Agency under the Clean Water Act (CWA) to have a Stormwater Pollution Prevention Plan (SWPPP).

 Consider incorporating the following best management practices (BMPs) into your company’s SWPPP to better comply with the CWA and prevent stormwater pollution:

 1. Keep Sediment Out of Outdoor Storm Drains

 Sweep paved surfaces regularly to minimize the amount of dirt and debris that enters storm drains.
-You can also place filter socks in front of drains to remove suspended solids, debris and trace oils from your stormwater and use drain filter inserts to capture residual debris and trace oils that do enter storm drains.
+You can also place filter socks and oily water filter mats in front of drains to remove suspended solids, debris and trace oils from your stormwater and use drain filter inserts to capture residual debris and trace oils that do enter storm drains.

 2. Pressure Wash Surfaces Responsibly